 Binghamton Clinical Campus

-The Binghamton Clinical Campus was established as a branch campus of the SUNY Upstate College of Medicine in 1976 and continues to host approximately 40 medical students each year for clinical clerkships and electives.
+Established as a branch campus of the SUNY Upstate Norton College of Medicine in 1976, the Binghamton Clinical Campus continues to host approximately 40 medical students each year for clinical clerkships and electives.

-The Binghamton campus fosters close working relationships with physicians in community-based (not Upstate-owned) clinical facilities, including the UHS Healthcare System, Ascension Lourdes, and private practices.
-Through Binghamton's longitudinal Family Medicine clerkship students are assigned to one physician office, for the duration of the third year.
-This unique experience is often a highlight of Binghamton Clinical Campus students' experience, allowing for stronger mentoring relationships with preceptors and continuity of care with patients.
-This program is equivalent to the block rotation family medicine clerkship in Syracuse.
+A unique feature of the Binghamton Clinical Campus is the longitudinal Family Medicine clerkship, through which students are assigned to one physician office, where they spend a half-day each week for the duration of the clerkship year.
+The experience is often a highlight of Binghamton students' experience, as it allows for stronger mentoring relationships with preceptors and continuity of care with patients.
+In contrast, students in Syracuse complete the Family Medicine clerkship in a 5-week block.

 Meet some of the outstanding students and faculty at the Binghamton Clinical Campus through the With Distinction blog.